cg2p/hello-node/README.md

 In order to be portable to its environment the server does not bind to a particular host, but simply listens on port 3000.

 ## Local Development
+Clone the repository.
 Test the web server by running from the command line
 ```
 cd <your hello-node directory>
 npm install